Date of Award:

 Reduction in the prevalence of OFCs could have tremendous importance.
 The results of this dissertation may help identify factors important to OFCs etiology and in turn, provide valuable targets for preventive intervention.
 Children born with an OFC require medical care from birth until adulthood and encounter a higher mortality rate.
 The costs incurred from caring for children born with OFCs not only include the clinical care of many disciplines but also involve the emotional disturbance and social and employment exclusion for affected individuals.
 Reducing the risk of OFCs would lessen considerable financial and emotional burdens to families and societies.

 Meeks, Huong Dieu, "Nutrition and Genes Associated With Orofacial Cleft Birth Defects in Utah" (2014).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3306.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .